List of U.S. Grocery Chains Not Using Apeel-Coated Produce (as of Jan 2026)

 Apeel’s own GRAS filings rely on a 90-day rat study, several chronic studies in rats and dogs, and 12 human trials that ran three to twelve months.
 There are no lifetime, multi-generation, or epidemiological studies (U.S. Food and Drug Administration).
 No publicly available research looks at long-term effects on our health, pollinators or soil life.

-I feel like with the recent mRNA “vaccinations” that ended up being neither safe nor effective at stopping the spread of COVID-19, we shouldn’t need any reminders about the importance of long-term, placebo-controlled trials.
-While Apeel does seem like it could be more benign than the literal genetic therapy many of us were exposed to, we still don’t know the full ingredient list for either of these products, and similarly, they were both promoted by Bill Gates who, in my view, is best known for paralyzing thousands of African children via his oral polio vaccines and promoting the COVID-19 mRNA shots up until he sold his shares in those companies, raking in 10x profit.
+The recent failure of mRNA “vaccinations” that ended up being neither safe nor effective, are an important reminder of the importance of long-term, placebo-controlled trials done on humans.
+While Apeel does seem like it could be more benign than the haphazard gene therapy many of us were exposed to, we still don’t know the full ingredient list for either of these products, and similarly, they were both promoted by Bill Gates who, in my view, is best known for his long-term involvement with Jeffrey Epstein, paralyzing thousands of African children via his oral polio vaccines and promoting the COVID-19 mRNA shots up until he sold his shares in those companies, raking in 10x profit.

 Gates also has had financial ties to Apeel Sciences in the past, and through his foundation, donated around a million dollars to the startup.
-Apeel Sciences claims that as of a year ago, Bill Gates had no personal ownership or involvement with the company.
-Given that Apeel Sciences is not a public company (so their books are also not public), and Gates seems to primarily operate via his various companies and organizations, I’m not ruling out possible indirect or non-personal involvement.
-(This is obviously speculation, please don’t sue me.)
+Apeel Sciences claims that as of a year+ ago, Bill Gates had no personal ownership or involvement with the company.

 Source: EPA